 Contrary to popular belief, a statement of purpose isn’t the place to show off your superior academic writing skills.
 You’re not writing the next War and Peace.
 Speak in plain English and tell your story clearly without attempting to show off.

-Once you’ve written an exploratory draft, you need to turn your attention to the minutia.
+Once you’ve written an exploratory draft, you must focus on the minutia.

 Always proofread your final statement of purpose carefully and ask other people to check your work.
 Making sloppy or careless mistakes will cost you dearly.

-It’s a good idea to use a professional statement of purpose editing service.
-Many of Vappingo’s editors have served on admissions committees in the past; as such, they know exactly how to write a personal statement that gets results.
+Using a professional statement of purpose editing service is a good idea.
+Many of Vappingo’s editors have served on admissions committees in the past.
+This means they know exactly how to write a personal statement that gets results.

-Action step: Hire a professional proofreader or editor to make sure your statement of purpose is absolutely perfect.
+Action step: Hire a professional proofreader or editor to ensure your statement of purpose is perfect.

 Perfect your statement of purpose now.
-Our native English editors have reviewed thousands of statements of purpose and know what it takes to write a personal statement that secures places in the top schools.
+Our native English editors have reviewed thousands of statements of purpose.
+As such, we know what it takes to write a SOP that secures places in the top schools.